Yowamushi Pedal

 An anime television series adaptation aired from October 2013 to July 2014, followed by a second season aired from October 2014 to March 2015, a third season aired from January to June 2017, a fourth season aired from January to June 2018, and a fifth season premiered in October 2022.
 The first three seasons have been licensed by Discotek Media in North America in 2014.
 A live-action television drama adaptation aired in August 2016.
 A live-action film adaptation was released on August 14, 2020.

-As of September 2022, Yowamushi Pedal had over 28 million copies in circulation, making it one of the best-selling manga series.
+By September 2022, Yowamushi Pedal had over 28 million copies in circulation, making it one of the best-selling manga series.
 In 2015, the manga won the Best Shōnen Manga award at the 39th Kodansha Manga Awards.

 Plot

 Sakamichi Onoda is an otaku who has just entered high school.
 In middle school, Onoda did not have any friends with whom he could talk about his interests, and hopes to change that by joining his new school's anime club.
 However, he is crushed when he discovers the anime club has been disbanded due to lack of interest, and in order to reestablish the club, four new members must join.

 Since he was a little boy, Onoda has ridden his city bicycle (referred to as a "mamachari", meaning "Mommy Bike", in the anime)—a simple and bulky bicycle designed for short rides—for transportation and fun.
 A fellow freshman, and much more serious cyclist, named Shunsuke Imaizumi notices Onoda riding his mamachari and mocks him inwardly until he sees Onoda riding up a steep hill with little effort.
 Another student named Naruko visits Akihabara to get some plastic Gundam models for his younger brothers and meets Onoda, who catches his attention because of his cycling skill on the mamachari.
 Later on, both Naruko and Imaizumi try to convince him to join the bicycle racing club at their high school, Sohoku.